 Saint Patrick's Day

-Saint Patrick's Day, March 17, is celebrated in Florence with a festival, Irlanda in Festa, which features traditional and modern Irish music.
-There's a surprisingly high number of Irish pubs in Florence's centro storico, so you should have no problem finding someplace to celebrate with a pint of Guinness.
+Saint Patrick's Day, March 17, is celebrated at Florence's many Irish pubs.
+Wherever there are large international student populations in Italy, there are a large number of Irish pubs—so you should have no problem finding someplace in Florence to celebrate with a pint of Guinness.
 See our guide to Saint Patrick's Day in Italy for more details.

 Usually held at in mid-March, Fuori di Taste is a 3-day food festival that showcases fine food and wine, as well as culinary innovations.
 It's part trade show and part public event, so be sure to check the website for the hours that it's open to the general public.
 In 2019, the event takes place at Stazione Leopolda, just outside the city center.